 How Long Does IT Take to Get a PhD?

 A Ph.D., or Doctor of Philosophy, is among the highest of degree levels and is sometimes considered the most difficult to complete because it requires candidates to write and defend a dissertation, take courses and pass several tests.
-Many individuals earn a Ph.D. in order to conduct research, become a college professor or both.
+It typically takes 5-6 years to fulfill the requirements needed for a Ph.D.

-According to the U.S. Bureau of Labor Statistics (BLS), full-time Ph.D. candidates typically take advanced courses during their first few years of study (www.bls.gov.)
-The number of course credits required to get a Ph.D. may vary widely, depending on the university and the doctoral program.
-For example, the University of Akron requires 36 course credits to earn a Ph.D. in Polymer Science, whereas DePaul University mandates 60 course credits for a Ph.D. in Computer and Information Sciences.
+Full-time Ph.D. candidates typically take advanced courses during their first 2-3 years of study.
+The number of course credits required to get a Ph.D. may vary widely, depending on the university's semester or quarter schedule and the doctoral program.
+For example, the University of Akron requires 36 semester-hour credits to earn a Ph.D. in Polymer Science, whereas DePaul University mandates 60 quarter-hour credits for a Ph.D. in Computer and Information Sciences.

-School departments typically create the exams but some allow students to choose the specific subjects within a discipline that the test will cover.
-For example, Stanford University allows candidates for the Ph.D. in Mechanical Engineering to consult with their advisors and choose four topics for the qualifying exam.
-Many schools allow students who fail the test to retake it, but that may delay the time it takes to get a Ph.D.
+School departments typically create the exams, but some allow students to choose the specific subjects within a discipline that the test will cover.
+For example, Stanford University allows candidates for the Ph.D. in Mechanical Engineering to consult with their advisors and choose among set topics for the qualifying exam.
+Many schools allow students who fail the test to retake it, but that may delay the time it takes to get a Ph.D. by an additional semester.

-After completing coursework, Ph.D. students research and write a dissertation, a book-like document that must show thorough knowledge of a discipline and contribute new research to the field.
+After completing coursework, Ph.D. students must research and write a dissertation, a book-like document that shows thorough knowledge of a discipline and contributes new research to the field.
 Candidates must defend the dissertation's assertions before a faculty committee.
-The length of time it takes to write and defend a dissertation depends on factors such as the Ph.D. program, dissertation topic and whether the candidate is a full- or part-time doctoral student.
-Including the Ph.D., it typically takes 5-6 years to complete a doctoral program, according to the BLS (www.bls.gov.).
+The length of time it takes to write and defend a dissertation depends on factors such as the dissertation topic and whether the candidate is a full- or part-time doctoral student.

 - Recently Updated